keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

     <other fields>
 ```

-### Spec used only for custom Kuberenetes container definitions
+### Spec used only for container-runtime

+The `container-runtime` can be used to specify
+your own container image and define almost task you want to do.
+If you are migrating from Keptn v1,
+you can use a `container-runtime` to execute
+almost anything that you implemented with JES for Keptn v1.

 * **spec**
   * **container** -- Container definition.